 State of Transportation in PA

-The Pennsylvania legislature passed Act 44 which laid out a scenario for generating increased funding for mass transit and highway and bridge repair throughout the state and emphasized the importance of prioritizing "fix-it-first" projects.
+In 2007, the Pennsylvania legislature passed Act 44 which laid out a scenario for generating increased funding for mass transit and highway and bridge repair throughout the state and emphasized the importance of prioritizing "fix-it-first" projects.
 The central funding mechanism for that plan authorized the Pennsylvania Turnpike Commission to toll Interstate 80 to raise the level of funding available in the state.

 However, in September 2008, the Federal Highway Administration rejected Pennsylvania's request to toll I -80 for the second time.
 Under the existing 50 year public-public concession deal between the Turnpike and the state, the state will receive sharply reduced payments (from $900 million to $450 million) starting July 1, 2010 if I-80 tolling fails to be implemented.
 This will particularly impact dedicated funding for transit and the already strapped resources for bridge and road maintenance and repair.

-Transportation Reform
+Transportation Reform Principles

 In its final 2006 report, the Pennsylvania Transportation Funding and Reform Commission noted that increasing funding for transportation without reform would be meaningless.
 Adding new highway capacity as a result of continuing sprawl development would continue to create additional repair and maintenance responsibilities.